 Bassinets designed for the newborn's family as well as clinical staff; comforting, functional, and maneuverable with convenient storage for care supplies and personal effects.
 Our products add to the 'quality healthcare' perception in your facility.
-Whether you need custom finishes, designs or configurations, at IMS, we provide options for all your unique needs.
+Whether you need custom finishes, designs or configurations, at Convergint-IMS, we provide options for all your unique needs.
 All backed by a five-year warranty.
 Choose from standard height, height adjustable, compact or twin.

 The new FDA approved Guardian Rise Bassinet is now available to order!
 It has received great reviews from testing hospitals, staff and patients.
 Height-adjustability, pass-through drawers and durable KYDEX finish are just a few of the features provided on this Bassinet.
 Available in six standard colors.
 This bassinet is manufactured in Michigan, U.S.A.
 This bassinet has four height adjustment handles (patent pending), one in each corner, that can be used independently to raise or lower the Bassinet's surface height.
 Work surface heights set at an appropriate level for a specific caregiver can improve performance and the quality of patient care.
 Also, the concave curves of the base panel allow caregivers to stand close to the work surface and get close to the newborn.